News

 Three Stocks to Avoid or Sell Next Week

 Seeking out great stocks to buy is important, but identifying quality investments is only half the battle.
-Many would say it’s even more essential for investors to know which stocks to steer clear of.
+Many would say it’s just as essential for investors to know which stocks to steer clear of.
 A losing stock can eat away at your precious long-term returns.
 So, figuring out which stocks to trim or get rid of is essential for proper portfolio maintenance.

 Three Stocks to Avoid or Sell Next Week

 Seeking out great stocks to buy is important, but identifying quality investments is only half the battle.
-Many would say it’s even more essential for investors to know which stocks to steer clear of.
+Many would say it’s even more important for investors to know which stocks to steer clear of.
 A losing stock can eat away at your precious long-term returns.
-So, determining which stocks to trim or eliminate is essential for proper portfolio maintenance.
+So, figuring out which stocks to trim or get rid of is essential for proper portfolio maintenance.

 Carvana (CVNA)